tomgxz/Kraken/REPORT.md

   {% set navbarOptionsEnabled = False %}
   ```

-  All of the logo images now have the `navbarLogoColor` variable to define which image to fetch.
-The hamburger and navigation options are now surrounded in `{% if navbarOptionsEnabled %}`.
-Both of these variables will be defined in files that extend from this file, such as `login.html`.
+  All logo images now have the `navbarLogoColor` variable to define which image to fetch.
+The hamburger and navigation options are now surrounded by `{% if navbarOptionsEnabled %}`.
+Both variables will be defined in files that extend from this file, such as `login.html`.
 The script import for `/js/globalnav-floating-options.js` has also been moved into the if block to remove unnecessary imports.

 <br><br><br><br>
 <br><br><br><br>